djcooke/compendium/_potd_121_enemies/biast.md

   resolution: false
 abilities:
   - name: Levinfang
+    potency: 130
-    description: 'applies paralyze; has to be close to use this, so ranged DPS can avoid by kiting with Sprint and/or Leg Graze'
+    description: 'instant; inflicts paralysis (30s); has to be close to use this, so ranged DPS can avoid by kiting with Sprint and/or Leg Graze'
   - name: Electrify
+    potency: 300
     description: 'telegraphed circle AoE'
 notes:
   - 'Can use Spine Drops to remove paralysis if you''re ok with not using